 - Leave to cool for several hours and pour water over it

-- Ensure it is fully extinguished before deposing in a bin.
+- Ensure it is fully extinguished before throwing away

 - Enough charcoal to cover the base, about 5cm (2 inches)